 I explained to the waitress as she refilled my water glass for the umteenth time that we just don’t have many foods this spicy in Minnesota (we are bunch of Swedish and Norwegian immigrants eating casserole, don’t cha know?)

-My meal at La Choza was a perfect introduction to New Mexican cuisine.
+My meal at La Choza was a perfect introduction to New Mexican food Santa Fe.
 It is the sister restaurant to the popular Shed, located in the plaza in the historic district of downtown Sante Fe.

 Unlike its older sister, this restaurant is laid back, easy going and has easy parking.
 It was recommended to us by fellow travel bloggers at Santa Fe Travelers who are experts on this unique and historic city (check out their blog for advice on planning trip to Santa Fe!).

 So, lets cut right to the chase.
 The food.

-Pinto Beans: New Mexican cuisine has raised the humble pinto bean from something easily forgotten as one moves on to the main course to an experience to remember.
+New Mexican food Santa Fe has raised the humble pinto bean from something easily forgotten as one moves on to the main course to an experience to remember.